trebeljahr/trebeljahr.com/_booknotes/the-goal.md

 > How would I know if that work is helping us make money?

-> How do I really know if I what happens here is making money for us, or whether we're just playing accounting games?
+> How do I  know if I what happens here is making money for us, or whether we're just playing accounting games?
 There must be a connection, but how do I define it?

 > Suppose you're going to rewrite the textbooks.
 Suppose you don't have all those terms and you have to make them up as you go along.
 What would be the minimum number of measurements you would need in order to know if we are making money?